Test in a live environment

 Configure your application to handle messaging over Rebus.
 To send and receive messages, configure Rebus with a message transport mechanism (like RabbitMQ or Azure Service Bus).
 This service can able to manage failed messages.

-Here is a simple example where the queue name of the message transport is RabbitMQ:
+Here is a simple example where the queue name of the message transport is RabbitMQ overview:

 // create service broker config